 Rabbits: Adorable and friendly, the Cottontail Rabbits seem content with calling the Copperfield nature trails their home.
 They’re very quiet and seem to ignore people, so you might not even realize that one is standing three feet away from you while you’re standing around looking for other animals.

-Armadillos: If you actually see one of these guys running around, take pictures!
-We’d love to see them.
+Armadillos: If you actually see one of these guys running around, consider yourself lucky!
 We know these guys are here but they’re extremely hard to find unless you know where to look.
 And I don’t know where to look.

 Bobcats and Coyotes: Please be aware that there are bobcat and coyote sightings at least once a month!
 If you spot one, and they spot you, look big, make eye contact, and slowly back away.